 Weave poles help build coordination.
 To do this, set up a line of poles (traffic cones, dowel rods, empty soda cans, etc.) spaced about 18 inches apart.

 Your dog needs to weave in and out of the poles, going down the line.
 As your dog gets better, decrease the spacing to make it more challenging.

 Leaping helps improve coordination, strength, and speed.
 Set up plastic buckets as barriers and encourage your dog to jump over them.

 Offer a treat when they do it successfully.
 Slowly increase the height until your dog is comfortable jumping over multiple barriers.

 What To Do If Dogs Fall?

-If a dog was involved in an accident involving a fall, the best idea is to seek medical attention as soon as possible.
-Keep an eye out for these signs:
+If your dog falls, it’s essential to seek medical attention as soon as possible.
+Watch out for these signs: